alborworld/zoom-recording-downloader/README.md

     $ export JWT_TOKEN = 'your_token_goes_here'

+Make sure that the token has an expiration time quite far in the future.

 # Synology DiskStation

 This project was initially created with the intention to automatically download the Zoom recordings to a Synology DiskStation.